hdShang/arxiv-daily/docs/cs-CV/2025-12-17/papers/251215160v1-eaglevision-a-dual-stage-framework-with-bev-grounding-based-chain-of.md

 ---
 layout: default
-title: EagleVision: A Dual-Stage Framework with BEV-grounding-based Chain-of-Thought for Spatial Intelligence
+title: "EagleVision: A Dual-Stage Framework with BEV-grounding-based Chain-of-Thought for Spatial Intelligence"
 ---

 # EagleVision: A Dual-Stage Framework with BEV-grounding-based Chain-of-Thought for Spatial Intelligence